 I remember the first time I was shot at.
 It was late Sep.
 2011 and I was taking part in a demonstration in the Damascus suburbs with my good friend, Omar.
 At the time, many of these demonstrations were being organized on Facebook.
-For foreigners, Syria has since become infamous, a nation embroiled in a civil war that brought chaos to the Middle East.
 We did not know the person we were demonstrating for—a young man shot and killed by a government sniper—but we didn’t need to.
 We were there to show our solidarity.

 I remember the shirt I was wearing—black, as a sign of respect.
 Within ten minutes, government police showed up.
 It was the first time I would see protesters being killed.
 It could easily have been me, but I was lucky; I chose the right corner in which to hide.
 From my vantage point, I could see six men cut down by police.
 One was looking at me, when the bullet hit his back and he fell to the ground.

 Even then, my body was shaking in anger, not fear.
 I told myself that everything was being filmed.
 I believed there was no way the world would keep silent in the face of such obvious brutality.

 So we kept demonstrating, and waited for the world to come to our aid.
 But nobody came.
 Not even after hundreds of thousands of my countrymen died at the hands of the government.
 Not after photos and video offered inarguable proof of the massacres, the torture, the pain.